asynchrony/elastic-search-installer/README.md

 ### Install the init script

-Install the init script, so the service starts up on boot (you may need to change the USER variable in the init script to be the user you used to install elastic search):
+Install the init script, so the service starts up on boot:

     # AS ROOT
     cp /tmp/elastic-search-installer/scripts/elasticsearch-init-script.sh /etc/init.d/elasticsearch
     chmod +x /etc/init.d/elasticsearch

+double check the variables at the top of the init script.
+You may need to update some of them.

 If running GENTOO: